 - Our Strip District/Lawrenceville tours begin and end at 2524 Penn Ave.
 You most likely will see the bike on the street (it is big and yellow after all), but if you don’t our garage is located across the street from a shop called Kindred Cycles.

-- The North Shore parking garage (20 East General Robinson St.) which is in between PNC and the Andy Warhol museum.
+- Our North Shore tours begin and end at The North Shore parking garage (20 East General Robinson St.) which is in between PNC and the Andy Warhol museum.

 If you would like to customize your starting location the following fees will be applied.